camunda/zeebe-connection-test/README.md

 # ./cert/server.key - server private key
 ```

-Alternatively use the contained script to generate them for a particular `COMMON_NAME`.
+Alternatively use the [contained script](#generate-certificates) to generate them for a particular `COMMON_NAME`.

+## Generate certificates

+Generate a chain of trust, private keys and certificates for a particular `COMMON_NAME`.

 #### Inputs